DynamoDS/Dynamo/README.md

 * [Tom Vollaro](https://github.com/tvollaro): Useful feedback and use cases.

-Dynamo has been developed based on feedback from several parties inlcuding Buro Happold Engineers, Autodesk, and students and faculty at the USC School of Architecture.
+Dynamo has been developed based on feedback from several parties including Arup, KPF, Buro Happold, Autodesk, and students and faculty at the USC School of Architecture.

 ## Running Dynamo ##